Medically reviewed by Drugs.com. Last updated on Jan 5, 2022.

 - Bloated abdomen and swelling in other parts of the body

 Your healthcare provider will examine you and check your height and weight.
 He or she may ask you questions about your health and the medicines that you take.
 He or she may also ask what you eat to find out if you are getting enough calories and nutrients.
 Your provider may also do blood tests to find out if your body is low in certain nutrients.

 Treatment depends on what caused your malnutrition.
 You may need medicine to treat a health problem that is causing your malnutrition.

-- Increased calories and nutrients: A dietitian may help you plan larger, healthy meals.
+- Increased calories and nutrients will be needed.
+A dietitian may help you plan larger, healthy meals.
 If you have trouble eating larger meals, eat small meals throughout the day.
 You may need to include snacks between meals.
 You may need to eat or drink a nutrition supplement if you have trouble eating the right kinds and amounts of food.

-- Vitamins and minerals: These may help replace vitamins and minerals your body needs.
+- Vitamins and minerals may be needed to replace vitamins and minerals your body needs.
 They may be given in your IV, as a shot, or as a pill.

-- Appetite stimulants: These medicines help improve your appetite so you will want to eat more.
+- Appetite stimulants are medicines that help improve your appetite so you will want to eat more.